Fantom-foundation/Aida/README.md

  - `--cpuprofile` records a CPU profile for the replay to be inspected using `pprof`
  - `--db-impl` select between `geth` and `carmen`.
 Default: `geth`
  - `--db-variant` select between implementation specific sub-variants, e.g. `go-ldb` or `cpp-file`
+ - `--db-tmp-dir` the directory to use for the temporary StateDB, uses system default if empty
  - `--disable-progress` disable progress report.
 Default: `false`
  - `--prime-random` randomize order of accounts in StateDB priming.
  - `--prime-seed` set seed for randomizing priming.